MMTDigital/docs/docs/stylelint-config.md

 The main reason you might want to use this package is to suggest a change to a linting rule.
 To do this, please submit a Github issue here: https://github.com/MMTDigital/stylelint-config/issues.

+If your project uses the @mmtdigital/webpack package, you do not need to install this manually!

 If you are developing a build package, or would like to genuinely use this package as a standalone linter config, carry on reading!

 ## Installation